renatomatz/Dal-io/docs/_build/html/_sources/index.rst.txt

 Notice how this :code:`.run()` call was the same as you did all the way back when you only had your imported data.
 This method is also common to all translators, pipes, models and applications, and it gives you the piece's output.

-This means you can get information of any of the stages you created like this, and for anly stock that you'd like.
+This means you can get information of any of the stages you created like this, and for any stock that you'd like.
 For example, we can run the :code:`weights` object we created to get the weights associated with the portfolio we just plotted.

 .. code-block:: python